Graduation Day (Buffy the Vampire Slayer): Reception

+Vox rates the episodes at #9 and #8 in a list of all 144 episodes, writing, "Part two has the big cathartic moment of the whole school coming together against the Mayor, but part one has the Buffy/Faith fight, and that just barely gives it the edge.
+Buffy and Faith have been mirroring each other all season — gleefully in "Bad Girls," with trepidation in "Enemies" — and when it finally comes to a head, the release of tension is astonishing.
+Buffy’s not just fighting for Angel’s life here — she’s puzzling out her own identity between punches."

 Reviews for the BBC said Part 1 lacked energy and the build-up to the Buffy-Faith confrontation was slow.
 It praised the humor and menace displayed in the library scenes.
 Part 2 was described as suitably epic for a season finale, preparing the ground for the Angel spin-off series and building to a fast-paced and large-scale climax.
 The final performances of Armin Shimerman as Principal Snyder, and Harry Groener as the Mayor, and throughout the season, were noted.
 Noel Murray of The A.V.
 Club said "Graduation Day" was a "wonderfully calibrated mix of life-lessons, dramatic moments, thrilling heroics and well-observed character interactions".
 He complimented the performance of Harry Groener.

+Billie Doux, giving the episodes of "five out of four stakes," writes that "In a sense, this was Buffy's slayer graduation," and that it "was also cool that Xander, after all the growing he did this season, got to be in charge of the Battle of Sunnydale."

+Screen Rant names it an episode including some of "The Best 60 Seconds From All 7 Seasons," beginning when the students "take off their graduation gowns to reveal weapons, starting a battle that lasts for a few minutes, the first of which is the season's most exciting, as Buffy's tactics unfold bit by bit."